-Optional: If you wish to apply advanced configuration, copy the redis.conf into /etc/ directory.
+Optional: If you wish to apply the advanced configuration, copy the redis.conf into /etc/ directory.

 sudo cp /usr/share/defaults/etc/redis.conf /etc/

-The redis-server is now ready to use on Clear Linux OS.
-Try some examples below.
+The Redis-server is now ready to use on Clear Linux OS.
+Try some of the examples shown below.

 Enter the redis-cli.
 It provides syntax suggestions as you type.

-SET key to hold string value.
-In the set create connections and increment.
+SET a key to hold a string value.
+In the set, create connections and increment.